What is more important to an organization, strategy or culture?

 - If your culture is strong then it grows and inspires your people.

-- Research shows again and again that is no more important source of business success or failure than an organization’s culture.
+- Research repeatedly confirms that there no more important source of business success or failure than culture